 - 1. Many processes at manufacturing facilities involve customer contact.
 Internal customers would include those employees whose operation(s) are subsequent.
 Quality Control could be considered an internal customer as could design engineering or sales.
 Quality Control, design engineering, marketing, sales and other organizations represent the customer at various stages of any process.
 Customer contact can be very high, especially between production and engineering and production and quality control. - 2.
-Some students may see this as a difference in competitive priorities.
-Others may see a difference in management styles.
-Ritz-Carlton empowers their employees and the local restaurant does not seem to empower.
-Ritz-Carlton believes that by having employees treat customers and other employees with respect, customer service is enhanced.
-A restaurant that does not allow employees to resolve a customer issue may not see enhanced customer service.
-The restaurant may believe that the to-go customer will be better satisfied with fast and accurate orders.
-The in-store customer gets the chips and salsa to utilize the time while waiting for an order to be prepared.
-The to-go customer has already placed that order and it is ready when the customer arrives at the pickup window. - 3. eBay has considerable arrival and request variability, because its customers do not want service at the same time or at times necessarily convenient to the company.
+In hospitality business, like hotels, hybrid solutions are often considered the best and most appropriate, since many complaints that are not related to standard issues arise, and a specific set of competencies or training is required to address and resolve them.
+However, there are cases when the general situation mentioned above might not represent the optimal solution; for instance, when a hotel deals with business hospitality, and not just tourism, other solutions might prove to be more appropriate. - 3. eBay has considerable arrival and request variability, because its customers do not want service at the same time or at times necessarily convenient to the company.
 They have request variability, seeking to buy and sell an endless number of items.
 Their process strategy allows significant customer involvement.
 Their customers perform virtually all of the selling and buying processes.
 McDonald's instead offers a considerable variety of foods, but from a standard menu.
 Staffing varies, depending on the time of day.
 Customization is not encouraged, and the hours during which a store is open can be controlled.
 Its processes have virtually no customer involvement, other than placing the order, picking up condiments or napkins, and possibly disposing of plates and containers when exiting. eBay accomodates customer-introduced variability, whereas McDonald's reduces it. - 4.
 Student answers will vary.
 One idea that they may come up with is the use of electronic files.
 The printing industry is undergoing a shift to pdf files.
 Medical imaging and electronic file sharing is on the immediate horizon.
 The trick would be to convince physicians that want to keep their pads and pencils, that their "blackberries" are their pads and pencils.

 - 5. Selling financial services would involve considerable customer contact, and thus be a front office.
 Likely activities would be to work with the customer to undertand customer needs, make customized presentation to the customer, and maintain a continuing relationship with the customer to react to changing customer needs.
 Producing monthly client fund balance reports involves little customer contact, and thus be a back office.
-Likely activities would be to obtain data electronically, run the report using a standardized process, forward the hard copies and electronic files to analysts, and repeat the process monthly with little variation. - 6.
+Likely activities would be to obtain data electronically, run the report using a standardized process, forward the hard copies and electtonic files to analysts, and repeat the process monthly with little variation. - 6.
 The process of call center services is rated in the table below.
 The combined score is 5.6 if each is given a weight of 0.20.
 Arguments could be made to give more weight to a dimension such as contact intensity, although more would need to be known about the exact process.
 The process's alignment on the customer-contact matrix seems to fit a front office, with more jumbled work flows and process divergence.
 To be properly aligned, there should be considerable resource flexibility in terms of both the employees and their equipment.